 Basketball

-Gregory Smith was a four year letter winner in Basketball at Patrick Henry.
+Gregory Smith was a four-year letter winner in Basketball at Patrick Henry.
 He was All-District twice and added All-Metro and All-State honors his senior year.
+He is on the 1,000-point scorer list for Patrick Henry and was a three-year captain for the team.

-Smith played basketball for four years at the University of Delaware, was described as a “smooth scoring machine” and was a three-year captain for the Blue Hens as well.
-He was inducted in the University of Delaware Hall of Fame in 2010, and when he graduated, he held eleven school records in basketball.
+Smith played basketball for four years at the University of Delaware, was described as a “smooth scoring machine,” and was a three-year captain for the Blue Hens as well.
+He was inducted into the University of Delaware Hall of Fame in 2010, and when he graduated, he held eleven school records in basketball.
+Smith averaged a double-double his senior year, and after 27 years, he is still ranked 4th in both all-time scoring and rebounding at UD.

 The year after he graduated, Greg played professional basketball in Greece.